Course Descriptions and Registration

 |

-*Teacher recommendation required- Student must pick up, complete, and turn in application form from the teacher who teaches the class.
+*Teacher approval required- Student must pick up, complete, and turn in application form from the teacher who teaches the class or audition.
 SEE COURSE DESCRIPTIONS

-Special Education- IEP teacher will make referral according to student’s IEP
+Special Education- IEP teacher will make a referral according to a student’s IEP

-STEP 4: STUDENTS BRING THIS FORM WITH YOU THE DAY TOOELE JUNIOR HIGH COUNSELORS COME TO YOUR SCHOOL TO HELP YOU ENTER YOUR COURSE REQUESTS ONLINE.
+STEP 4: STUDENTS, PLEASE RETURN YOUR COMPLETED COURSE REQUEST FORM TO YOUR 6TH GRADE TEACHER BEFORE YOUR SCHEDULED DAY AND TIME.
+ON YOUR SCHEDULED DAY, TOOELE JUNIOR HIGH COUNSELORS WILL COME TO YOUR SCHOOL AND HELP YOU ENTER YOUR COURSE REQUESTS ONLINE.

 STEP 5: PARENT OR GUARDIAN AND STUDENT PLEASE SIGN BELOW